 Developments in remote sensing, satellite communication and information technology should be used for improving monitoring and developing mathematical models for forecasting and early warning of impending hazards.
-The challenge before the international community is to support these activities, particularly in developing countries, where resources for such actions are limited.
+The challenge before the international community is to support these activities. particularly in developing countries, where resources for such actions are limited.

 Greater research needs to be directed towards understanding the nature of regional climates, hydrological regimes, geological processes, including their variability and potential for change.
 Such knowledge is essential in order to estimate the potential frequency of natural hazards and the options for adaptation that are available.
 Early warning is effective only if it reaches the affected people who have to respond to such a situation.
+Science and technology should try to break the barrier of financial resources to enable such warning to reach even the remotest corners of the affected areas.

 Field studies are probably the most difficult and costly tasks within this integrated approach.
 The difficulties encountered are connected to the complexity of the phenomena investigated and the difficulty of direct observation.
 The exceptional conditions in which such extreme events occur do not generally permit a sufficient number of observations for the same type of territorial reality to work out the peculiar behavioural laws for that area.

 Reference to different territorial situations also highlights another problem: that of the homogeneity of data given the substantial territorial peculiarity in which the phenomena occur.

-With regard to the Italian environment, the subject which the Special Session is focusing on, debris and hyper-concentrated flows are a familiar hazard in mountain areas and regularly cause loss of life, livestock and property and disruption of communications.

-The potential of such losses is growing as the mountain areas are increasingly developed and insurance claims, as a result of this threat, are steadily raising.
-Further, the development itself (e.g. construction of roads and recreational areas, tourist trade) can increase the incidence of debris flows by changing their topographic features and soil and vegetation controls.
+In relation with this Special Session, large woody debris accumulations, debris and hyper-concentrated flows are a familiar hazard in mountain areas and regularly cause both loss of life, livestock and property and disruption of communications.
+The potential for such losses is growing as the mountain areas are increasingly developed and insurance claims, as a result of this threat, are steadily rising.
+Further, the development itself (e.g. construction of roads and recreational areas, tourist trade) can increase the incidence of LWD, hyper-concentrated and debris flows by changing their topographic, features and soil and vegetation controls.
 Hazard assessment is therefore increasingly required in land use planning in mountain environments.

-The ideal sequence that should be pursued in the approach to the difficult problem of the management and hazard mitigation of hyper-concentrated and debris flows in the Country, can be outlined as follows:
+The ideal sequence that should be pursued in the approach to the difficult problem of the management and hazard mitigation of LWD, hyper-concentrated and debris flows can be outlined as follows:

-- 1. first, a systematic collection of field data should be carried out in order to provide a large base of reliable data that could allow a better knowledge of the existing risk trends and a deeper understanding of the mechanics of the phenomena, along with their general behaviour and effects; - secondly, effective mathematical models, which strongly depend on data and measurements collected and performed in the field for their calibration and design, should be constantly developed, updated when needed, tested and applied; - 3. hazard mapping techniques and identification of possible scenarios, which need reliable models to be effective and sound, should then be set up; - 4. on the basis of the knowledge achieved in the previous steps, the best mitigation solutions should be identified, designed and built up; - 5. finally a program of systematic observations on the sites, where risk has been mitigated, should be planned and carried out to detect any shortcoming and test the efficiency of the investigations
+- first, a systematic collection of field data should be carried out in order to provide a large base of reliable data that could allow a better knowledge of the existing risk trends and a deeper understanding of the mechanics of the phenomena, along with their general behaviour and effects; - secondly, effective mathematical models, which strongly depend on data and measurements collected and performed in the field for their calibration and design, should be constantly developed, updated when needed, tested and applied; - 3) hazard mapping techniques and identification of possible scenarios, which need reliable models to be effective and sound, should then be set up; - 4) on the basis of the knowledge achieved in the previous steps, the best mitigation solutions should be identified, designed and built up; - 5) finally a program of systematic observations on the sites, where risk has been mitigated, should be planned and carried out to detect any shortcoming and test the efficiency of the investigations.